-The percentage of New Jersey students successfully completing high school within four years of entry is high and has increased slightly. - Educational Attainment
+- The percentage of New Jersey students successfully completing high school within four years of entry is high and increasing. - Educational Attainment

-The percentage of people attending college and attaining advanced degrees is increasing. - Disparities in educational outcomes due to poverty and other disadvantages are addressed and reduced. - Disparities in Basic Skills
+The percentage of people attending college and attaining advanced degrees has steadily risen. - Disparities in educational outcomes due to poverty and other disadvantages are addressed and reduced. - Disparities in Basic Skills AA The substantial gaps in performance on standardized tests (8th grade level English and Math skills, NAEP) have narrowed among White, Black, and Hispanic students.
+The scores of Asian students have risen relative to everyone else. - Disparities in High School Graduation Rates

-The substantial gaps in performance on standardized tests (8th grade level English and Math skills, NAEP) have not significantly narrowed among White, Black, Hispanic, and Asian students. - Disparities in High School Graduation Rates
+The gaps in high school graduation rates among White, Black, Hispanic, and Asian students have decreased. - Disparities in Educational Attainment

-The gaps in rates of graduation from high school within four years of starting among White, Black, Hispanic, and Asian students have not decreased. - Disparities in Educational Attainment The gap in rates of people attaining a Bachelor's degree is not changing significantly among the White, Black, Hispanic, and Asian populations. - The people of NJ have access to life-long learning opportunities allowing them to find, (re)train for, and create employment in a changing economy that evolves to meet sustainability challenges. - Access to Community College
+The gap in rates of people attaining a Bachelor's degree is not changing significantly among the White, Black, Hispanic, and Asian populations. - The people of NJ have access to life-long learning opportunities allowing them to find, (re)train for, and create employment in a changing economy that evolves to meet sustainability challenges. - Access to Community College

-There are no readily available data that can be aggregated statewide to assess adequate funding of community colleges and their ability to offer affordable courses and degrees. - Vacancy Rates in High Skill Jobs

-There are currently no reliable statewide data that show the difficulty employers have in filling high-skill jobs due to lack of qualified candidates in the workforce. - New Jerseyans understand and apply sustainability concepts such as the interrelation of social, economic, and ecological systems; system dynamics and thresholds; human interdependence; and intergenerational responsibility. - Sustainability Knowledge
+There are no readily available data that can be aggregated statewide to assess adequate funding of community colleges and their ability to offer affordable courses and degrees. - Vacancy Rates in High Skill Jobs There are currently no reliable statewide data that show the difficulty employers have in filling high-skill jobs due to lack of qualified candidates in the workforce. - New Jerseyans understand and apply sustainability concepts such as the interrelation of social, economic, and ecological systems; system dynamics and thresholds; human interdependence; and intergenerational responsibility. - Sustainability Knowledge